 The Rose Eater

-Jump on Twitter, search for “Mary Pickford Tree” and you’ll see images of Douglas Fairbanks and Mary Pickford planting a tree at their PickFair estate. #ArborDay
+Jump on Twitter, search for "Mary Pickford Tree," and see images of Douglas Fairbanks and Mary Pickford planting a tree at their PickFair estate. #ArborDay

-Mary Pickford (Books By This Author) was the first to plant a tree, a Japanese cedar, in the Forest of Fame at the California Botanic Garden.
+Mary Pickford (Books By This Author) was the first to plant a Japanese cedar tree in the Forest of Fame at the California Botanic Garden.

-Trivia/Folklore says that Mary Pickford used to eat Flowers - specifically roses.
-Thought that they'd make her beautiful and they did,
+Trivia/Folklore says that Mary Pickford used to eat Flowers - especially roses.
+Thought that they'd make her beautiful,l and they did,

-Katie Melua sang a song called Mary Pickford which starts out,
+Katie Melua sang a song called Mary Pickford which starts,

 Used to eat roses

 and they did-